Cork Leather the Best Alternative to Animal Leather

 Henry Ford said, that if he had asked people what they wanted, they would have said faster horses.

 When we get used to the norms, no matter how bad they are, it is hard to imagine a change.
 Until someone suddenly comes and shakes the things completely.
 Although we live in the most creative times, there is still so much to discover and to improve.
 One of the areas I am talking about is fashion.

-Some items require few hundred litres of water to be produced – how crazy is that?
+Some items require a few hundred litres of water for their production – how crazy is that?

 We may not be thinking much about it since it is “just clothes”, but fashion is having a significant impact on the environment, the people, and the animals.

 We can look at the example of Kanpur – India’s biggest leather exporter.

 Kanpur, a city in Uttar Pradesh, is famous for its leather industry, with nearly 400 tanneries housed in the suburbs of Jajmau alone.
 The industry has become a bane for the Ganga as it contaminates it severely with a heavy load of toxic chemicals and heavy metals such as chromium, cadmium, lead, arsenic and cobalt, all of which have severe health implications.